Welcome Letter

 About This Report

-In addition to addressing the Ten Principles of the UN Global Compact, we prepared this report in accordance with the Global Reporting Initiative’s (GRI) core standards.
-The GRI standards provide guidance on identifying, prioritizing and measuring progress on the management of an organization’s most significant environmental, social and governance impacts, risks and opportunities.
+In addition to addressing the Ten Principles of the UN Global Compact, we prepared this report in accordance with the Global Reporting Initiative (GRI) standards.
+The GRI standards provide guidance on identifying, prioritizing and measuring progress on the management of an organization’s most significant societal, economic and environmental impacts.

 More information on how our report links to the UNGC and GRI standards can be found in the index of our report.